fullcircle23/catapult-server-macos/README.md

 # catapult-server-macos
 Instructions to Build and Run NEMTech Catapult Server on macOS

-# Catapult Server – How to Build and Run on macOS
+# How to Build and Run NEM Catapult Server on macOS

 ## Overview

-I hope others find this documentation to build and run Catapult Server on macOS useful.
+I hope others find this documentation to build and run NEM Catapult Server on macOS useful.

 ## Credits